Jennifer Gonzalez, Creator of Cult of Pedagogy

 File Hosting

 To have a syndicated podcast, you have to have a podcast hosting service.
 (It’s kind of mind-boggling how many different hosts you need to do this stuff!)
 I use a podcast hosting service called Libsyn.
-I upload the podcast to Libsyn, and they make sure it goes to places like iTunes and Stitcher, where people can find it to listen.
+I upload the podcast to Libsyn, and they make sure it goes to places like Apple Podcasts and Spotify, where people can find it to listen.

-For a more complete overview of how podcasting works, check out Patt Flynn’s free tutorial, How to Start a Podcast.
+For a more complete overview of how podcasting works, check out Pat Flynn’s free tutorial, How to Start a Podcast.
 I learned a lot from it.
-I have also heard that a newer app called Spreaker takes this whole complicated process and makes it a LOT easier, so go check that out as well.

 The Videos